jdraths/scrapes/src/blog/cultured-meat-in-2020.md

 [Memphis Meats raises $161M Series B](https://www.forbes.com/sites/michaelpellmanrowland/2020/01/22/memphis-meats-raises-161-million-series-b-funding-round-aims-to-bring-cell-based-products-to-consumers-for-the-first-time/#4715ac41428d)

+Proceeds:

 > Memphis Meats expects to use the funds to build a pilot production facility, continue to grow its world-class team, and to hit a major milestone of launching products into the market.
 The company has not yet announced a date for product launch and is working with regulatory agencies to ensure a timely and safe market entry.

 Investors:

->The Series B round is led by SoftBank Group, Norwest and Temasek.
+> The Series B round is led by SoftBank Group, Norwest and Temasek.
 Also joining the round are new and existing investors including Bill Gates, Richard Branson, Threshold Ventures, Cargill, Tyson Foods, Kimbal Musk, Fifty Years and CPT Capital.
 This round extends the Memphis Meats coalition to Asia, which is a strategically valuable market for cell-based meat and faces significant challenges in meeting growing demand for meat.